ekellbuch/cityscapes-c/README.md

 ## Cityscapes and Cityscapes-C

-This repository construct cityscapes-c dataset compatible with tensorflow_datasets for semantic segmentation.
+This repository builds cityscapes-c datasets compatible with tensorflow_datasets for semantic segmentation.

 ### Steps: